 The Plain Dealer Writing Contest is sponsored by the English department as a way of recognizing good expository writing as an aspect of student achievement.
 The contest is made possible by an endowment provided by the Cleveland Plain Dealer and gifts from English faculty members.
 Award entries are evaluated by a committee of two English professors and two Plain Dealer reporters.
 Entries are evaluated each year in March, and awards are given at the English department's annual Recognition Reception at the end of April.

-Cash awards are given for essays written as part of course work in four categories:
+Cash awards are given for essays written as part of course work in three categories:

 (1) Freshman English: For a student essay written in ENG 101 or 102, nominated by the instructor of the course.